Inverse Problem for Fractional-Laplacian with Lower Order Non-local Perturbations: Introduction

-In contrast to the fractional Laplacian, the regional fractional Laplacian $(-\Delta)^{s/2}_{\Omega}$ represents the infinitesimal generator of a censored $s$-stable process that is obtained from a symmetric $s$-stable L\'{e}vy process by restricting its measure to the domain $\Omega$.
-The probabilistic meaning for such a process (and hence the operator) is that the process can only jump within the domain and is not allowed to jump outside the domain.
-Such process can be also exhibited through Feynman-Kac transformation.
-See \cite{CZX,MRKJ,GM1,GM2}.
-A more detailed discussion about these operators is given in Section 2.
+In contrast to the fractional Laplacian, the regional fractional Laplacian $(-\Delta)^{a}_{\Omega}$ represents the infinitesimal generator of a censored $2a$-stable process that is obtained from a symmetric $2a$-stable L\'{e}vy process restricted to the domain $\Omega$.
+The probabilistic meaning for such a process (and hence the operator) is that it can only jump within the domain.
+Such process can be also defined using the Feynman-Kac formula, see \cite{CZX,MRKJ,GM1,GM2}.

-We consider the operator $\mL_{b,q}$, weighted combination of the global and the regional fractional Laplacian operator, keeping in mind the vast examples of natural domains with semi-transparent boundary.
-That is, after hitting the boundary of $\Omega$, a particle can either go outside the domain $\Omega$ or can reflect back into the domain depending on certain parameters.
-The coefficient $b(x)$ denotes the transparency or permeability such a way that vanishing of $b$ in $\Omega$ signifies that the domain is transparent/permeable, i.e. if $b \equiv 0$ in $\Omega$, then the non-local part of $\mL_{b,q} u (x)$ is $(-\D)^tu(x)$, which makes the process a $2t$-stable L\'evy process in the entire space.
-In other words, it can jump anywhere in the space $\R^n$ freely.
+We define the operator $\mL_{b,q}$ to be a weighted combination of the global and the regional fractional Laplacian operator giving a large class of processes on domains with semi-transparent boundaries.
+For those processes, after hitting the boundary of $\Omega$, a particle can either go outside the domain $\Omega$ or can reflect back into the domain depending on certain parameters.
+The coefficient $b(x)$ denotes the transparency or permeability.
+The vanishing of $b$ in $\Omega$ means that the domain is transparent/permeable, i.e. if $b \equiv 0$ in $\Omega$, then the non-local part of $\mL_{b,q} u (x)$ is $(-\D)^tu(x)$, which makes the process a $2t$-stable L\'evy process in the entire space.
+In other words, $b=0$ implies that the process can jump anywhere in the space $\R^n$ freely.